 - A domain name where you have access to control DNS settings

 - An e-mail address belonging to your domain name which will be used as the sender for any e-mails sent by your project

 app.config.ts in the root directory holds the configuration for your AWS environment.
-Running the script
+Configure your account details under the

 To enable GitHub Actions to deploy any new changes pushed to your repository, a number of resources need to exist in your account.
 These resources are:

 - An OpenID Connect (OIDC) identity provider that allows GitHub to identity itself

 - IAM roles that allow GitHub Actions to deploy resources in your AWS account